aisingapore/TagUI/README.md

 Tip - for Windows, use Task Scheduler instead (search schedule from Start Menu)

 ### CHROME EXTENSION
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TagUI Chrome web browser extension for recording automation flows.
 TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording your automation flows, simply click TagUI icon on your Chrome toolbar.
 Right-click for shortcuts to various TagUI steps, such as capturing webpage or element screenshot.
-The recording cannot be 100% foolproof.
+The recording is not 100% foolproof.
 It is meant to simplify flow creation with some edits, instead of having to type everything manually.

 ### VISUAL AUTOMATION
 TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
 Steps that support visual automation are tap / click, hover / move, type / enter, select / choose.
 Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation alongside your usual automation steps.
 Powerful stuff - hybrid automation.

 Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
-[Download Sikuli](http://sikulix.com/quickstart/) (choose Option 1) to tagui/src/tagui.sikuli folder and setup.
+[Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1).
 Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 A screen (real or Xvfb) is needed for visual automation.

 ![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)

 ### FLOW SAMPLES
-Following automation flow samples ([tagui/src/samples folder](https://github.com/tebelorg/TagUI/tree/master/src/samples)) are included as part of this repository
+Following automation flow samples ([tagui/src/samples folder](https://github.com/tebelorg/TagUI/tree/master/src/samples)) are included with TagUI

 Flow Sample |Purpose
 :-----------|:------